campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-06-17-17-34-52
+- Removed CHANGELOG in favor of README and splitting off README_Before_2025.
+Plan to create one file per year.

 2025-06-17-16-57-14
 - Removed Xanadu from GitHub.
 No longer using git until there's a reason.